 There is so much buzz about artificial intelligence, but what’s real and what’s fiction?

-In this hands-on session about AI’s effects on science and society, Harvard researcher and artist Sarah Newman will help us explore scholarly and practical AI questions big and small, and lead participants through activities to help us visualize our ideas for answering those questions.
-She’ll help us think more creatively about these issues by guiding us through design exercises using unexpected materials.
-This will also be an opportunity for attendees to think through ongoing research ideas and explore the implications, positive and negative, of AI technologies.
+In this hands-on session about AI’s effects on science and society, Harvard researcher and artist Sarah Newman helped us explore scholarly and practical AI questions big and small, and led participants through activities to help us visualize our ideas for answering those questions.
+She helped us think more creatively about these issues by guiding us through design exercises using unexpected materials.
+This was also be an opportunity for attendees to think through ongoing research ideas and explore the implications, positive and negative, of AI technologies.

-This event is intended for researchers and scholars, artists, policy makers, and educators from diverse fields and perspectives (from the highly technical to the not-at-all technical), both from UT and outside campus.
-We welcome those from the social sciences, public policy, public entities, industry, data curation, engineering, fine arts, health sciences, and computer science.
-Attendees will come together, engage, create, and surface new insights.
+This event was intended for researchers and scholars, artists, policy makers, and educators from diverse fields and perspectives (from the highly technical to the not-at-all technical), both from UT and outside campus.
+We welcomed those from the social sciences, public policy, public entities, industry, data curation, engineering, fine arts, health sciences, and computer science.
+Attendees came together to engage, create, and surface new insights.

 - Think creatively about the spectrum of implications of AI;

 - Explore how AI might be incorporated into projects in order to design “Good Systems”;

 - Develop physical, creative prototypes for implementing AI;